sheepolata/WorldInConflictSim/README.md

 For now, everything will go through the `main` branch.
 Will see according to the development of the project if several branches are needed.

-## Setup
+## Setup and usage

-### How to install it from scratch
+### Setup: How to install it from scratch

+Install Python version >= 3.8 from [here](https://www.python.org/downloads/).

+Install Git Bash from [here](https://git-scm.com/downloads).
+You can also install Git Desktop from [here](https://docs.github.com/en/desktop/installing-and-configuring-github-desktop/installing-github-desktop#downloading-and-installing-github-desktop) if you wish, but Git Bash is necessary nonetheless.

+Clone, fork or download the project.

+Open a terminal (I personally use *Windows PowerShell*) in the root of the project, if not done yet.

+Run

+`git submodule update --init --recursive`

-How to install python, all the libs and how to run it.
-TODO.
+### How to update the repo

+If you're using it for a one time experience, just skip this.
+If you intend to follow it closely and regularly pull the code to stay up to date, here is how.

+To update the main repository, run:

+`git pull`

+Or use GitHub Desktop interface.

+To update the submodules, run:

+`git submodule foreach git pull origin main`

+You can also set a git alias using

+`git config alias.updatesubs '!git submodule foreach git pull origin main'`

+and then run

+`git updatesubs`

+You can also setup a global alias that does everything for you, if you don't have time to loose:

+`git config --global alias.updateall '!git pull && git submodule foreach git pull origin main'`

+and run `git updateall` when you want to update your repository.

 ### How to run it

-Need to implement a basic UI and some sort of interaction of monitoring.
-Then TODO.
+After the setup (that needs to be done only once), you can run the simulation with:

+`python ./src/main.py`

+or if you use Windows:

+`python .\src\main.py`

 ## Model & Behaviours

 TODO

-## Update repo with git:

-This is personnal notes, you can use it as is if you wish but you'll need to set it up. (`git submodules` are new to me at the creation of this repo)

-`git config alias.updatesubs '!git submodule foreach git pull origin main'`

-So `git updatesubs` will update all submodules from the main branch.

-`git config --global alias.updateall "!git pull && git updatesubs"`

-So `git updateall` should pull the main git repo and all the main submodules.

 ## Notes :